ian-mcdevitt/dndplayerwiki/Enna's-Journal,-August-28th.md

-August 28th, 2015

 We hop on the boat, across the lake.
 Sleep.
 We ask him again his name and where he is from now that he is calmer.
 He starts to carve symbols into a tree.
 Oz finds that comprehend languages reveals to be his name.
 After seeing a worked up, excited Praetus, he silences himself again.
 Seems a little PTSD, a reaction.
 His white clothes change to a white robe, slowly, over the course of the trip back.
 We ask him what he remembers if anything.
-He writes out, in symbols, Utureshk Utureshk, as far as Enna knows, has a link with the “Living Gate.”
-Has no idea what that is.
+He writes out, in symbols, Utureshk.
+Utureshk, as far as I know, has a link with the “Living Gate" but I have no idea what that even is.

 Peter's abilities are similar to mind flayers.
 Is Peter an experiment?
 Is something residing in him?